 There is a curious malaise in libraryland about the insidious encroachment of privatization in public libraries.
-Many view the recent events in Hawaii and Riverside, CA, as isolated cases resulting from "poor management."
+Many view the recent events in Hawaii and Riverside , CA , as isolated cases resulting from "poor management."
 They fail to recognize that the decision to hand over operation of the Riverside County Library to a private company and the attempt to contract out collection development responsibility in Hawaii are not simple outsourcing incidents.
 These are, instead, attempts to privatize whole core services and even the management of our libraries.
 They are flash points, ominous harbingers.

-Not business as usual
+As of July, Not business as usual

 I'm not alarmed by library networks or consortia, nor by libraries that buy goods (e.g., photocopy machines) and services (e.g., maintenance).
 Certainly, almost any activity a library contracts for, or any service it buys from another agency, can be classified as "outsourcing."
 But the all-inclusive use of this term masks the encroachment of privatization.
 This threatens the library profession's core values--perhaps its very "soul" as a public service.